MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab06_Customer_Journeys.md

 11. Save the journey.

 12. Check for errors and correct any if needed.
-Note: You may get a warning about the recurring journey is set to start in the past.
-The first iteration will start immediately, but future iterations will run in relation to the specified start date.

-13. Copy the customer journey URL and paste in a text editor.
-You will need this information in the next exercise.

 Exercise 2: Update lead scoring model with interaction data
 ===========================================================